vroulet/vroulet.github.io/_pages/talks.md

 *Workshop Beyond first order methods in Machine Learning Systems at the International Conference on Machine Learning 2020.*
 Vienna, Jul.
 2020.

 **On the Convergence to Stationary Points of the Iterative Linear Exponential Quadratic Gaussian Algorithm.**
-*2020 American Control Conference*
+*2020 American Control Conference.*
 Denver, Jul.
 2020.

 **Optimization Oracles for Chains of Computations.**